-- 1) Provide comprehensive idea about simple circuit analysis, working principles of machines and common measuring instruments - 2) Analyze the behavior of any DC and AC circuits - 3) Characterize semiconductor devices like diodes, BJT and digital functions. - 4) Understand the fundamental principles of communication systems.
+- 1. Provide comprehensive idea about simple circuit analysis, working principles of machines and common measuring instruments - 2.
+Analyze the behavior of any dc and ac circuits - 3.
+Characterize semiconductor devices that include diodes, BJT and digital functions. - 4.
+Understand fundamental principles of communication systems

-00ES204 BASIC ENGINEERING (MECHANICAL) L Т Р 00E320 4 BASIC ENGINEERING (MECHANICAL) 2 0 0
+0055304 DASIC ENCINEEDING (MECHANICAL) L Т Р 00E5204 DASIC ENGINEERING (MECHANICAL) 2 0 0

-- To familiarize the functioning of different types of Boilers, the mountings and accessories. - To provide basic knowledge about the use of various machine tools and the basic principles of welding, brazing and soldering. - To illustrate the concepts of various metal forming operations and metal joining techniques.
+- To familiarize the students the functioning of different types of Boilers, the mountings and accessories. - To provide basic knowledge about the use of various machine tools and the basic principles of welding, brazing and soldering. - To illustrate the concepts of various metal forming operations and metal joining techniques.

-Boilers: Classification - Description and working of Simple vertical boiler, Cochran boiler, Babcock and Wilcox boiler - Description and working of boiler mountings: water level indicator, Pressure gauge, Dead weight and Spring loaded Safety value, Fusible plug, Feed check value, Steam stop value and Blow-off cock - Description and working of boiler accessories: Economiser and Super heater.
+Boilers:Classification - Description and working of Simple vertical boiler, Cochran boiler, Babcock and Wilcox boiler - Description and working of boiler mountings: water level indicator, Pressure gauge, Dead weight and Spring loaded Safety value, Fusible plug, Feed check value, Steam stop value and Blow-off cock - Description and working of boiler accessories: Economiser and Super heater.